NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.MediaType Enum Reference

-An enumeration defining the possible types of HLS, DASH or SS media can be played by `NexPlayer`™.
+An enumeration defining the possible types of HLS, DASH or SS media can be played by `NexPlayer`.

 These media types include: